 From 1984 onwards Anna elected to spend half of each year in New York, and the other half in Brussels, where the Crépuscule empire was based.
-Her acclaimed 'Rythm' ep (the misspelling was deliberate) appeared in May, and thanks to be-bop influences and latin percussion was a Top Ten hit in Belgium and Scandinavia.
-Anna also performed live for the first time - in Japan! - as part of a Crépuscule package tour in May, together with Paul Haig, Wim Mertens, Blaine Reininger and Steven Brown.
+Her acclaimed 'Rythm' EP (the misspelling was deliberate) appeared in May, and thanks to be-bop influences and latin percussion was a Top Ten hit in Belgium and Scandinavia.
+Anna also performed live for the first time - in Japan - as part of a Crépuscule package tour in May, together with Paul Haig, Wim Mertens, Blaine L. Reininger and Steven Brown.

-If Anna's records often sound deceptively 'pop', her lyrics are quite another matter.
+If Anna's records often sound deceptively 'pop', her lyrics are another matter.
 The words are charged with fragility, anger, self doubt, sometimes even chaos, and often take our hand only to lead us towards the dark end of the street.
 In August 1986 she revealed to UK paper Sounds: "The lyrics might deal with failure or seem like a crushing weight, but I don't believe the world is going to end or anything like that.
 But it's true that in my songs I am reacting from the point of view of somebody who is not actively in control.
 How I've learned to deal with my life is to acquiesce.
 I don't think that is particularly female, though."

 Sadly live dates were restricted to Japan alone, and a low-key club residency in New York at the beginning of 1988.
 Here Domino and Delory previewed five new songs which were subsequently recorded for the mini album Colouring in the Edge and the Outline.
 More experimental than previous releases, the set embraced sequenced electronics, best heard on the anthemic '88, and it remains Anna's favourite record.
-Incidently the vinyl format is well worth searching out, since the songs all appeared on one side, the other given over to an etching by Crépuscule design genius Benoît Hennebert.
+The vinyl format is well worth searching out, since the songs all appeared on one side, the other given over to an etching by Crépuscule design genius Benoît Hennebert.